-• Missing learning time through having persistent/prolonged absence or erratic attendance, leaves children vulnerable to falling behind in their learning and it is well known that poor attendance leads to lower levels of achievement.Furthermore, poor attendance can also impact on a child's social and emotional development.
+• Missing learning time through having unexplained, persistent and/or prolonged absence, leaves children vulnerable to falling behind in their learning and it is well known that poor attendance leads to lower levels of achievement.
+Furthermore, poor attendance can also impact on a child's social and emotional development.
 The foundation for good attendance is a strong partnership between the school, parents and the child, beginning from the Early Years.

-The legal framework
+o The legal framework

-Legislation specifies the legal responsibility of parent/carer(s) of statutory school age children to ensure they attend school.
-All children, regardless of their circumstances, are entitled to an efficient full-time education which is suitable for their age, ability, aptitude and any special educational needs; either by regular school attendance or home education.
+Legislation specifies the legal responsibility of parent/carer(s) of statutory school age children to ensure they attend school every day.
+All children, regardless of their circumstances, are entitled to an efficient full-time education which is suitable for their age, ability, aptitude, and any special educational needs; either by regular school attendance or home education.

 The same law requires the school to have an Admissions Register (see Applications and Admissions Policy) and an Attendance Register, and to place all children on both registers.
 Failure to do so is an offence.
-The Statutory Framework for the Early Years Foundation Stage (2014) requires a daily record of the names of the children being cared for on the premises and their hours of attendance.
+The Statutory Framework for the Early Years Foundation Stage (2024) in the UK requires a daily record of the names of the children being cared for on the premises and their hours of attendance.